 We will talk about that at your initial consultation.
 We need to go through the facts and figure out the strengths and the weaknesses of your case.
 Once that’s determined we can determine if there are any motion issues, if you’d like to negotiate a plea, or if you’d like to take your case through a jury trial.

 It’s important that your criminal defense attorney keep on top of evolving criminal law.
 Robbery law has been modified with time.
 State v.
 Moseley, 102 Wis.
 2d 636, 307 N.W.2d 200 (1981) clarified that a person satisfies the definition of “owner” if the possession is “actual or constructive.”
 In Moseley, employees of a restaurant were all held to be the owners of the restaurant’s money, which was kept in an office desk, because all of them had dominion and control over it.
 The case also involved jewelry and a purse that sat on an office shelf.
 Since that jewelry and purse only had one true owner (the owner was the only person with control or interest in the property), robbery had only been committed to one individual.
 Regarding the money, all employees qualified as owners.

 Wisconsin courts have held that carrying away is required for a taking to constitute robbery.
 In State v.
 Johnson, the Wisconsin Supreme Court reversed a conviction where the defendant never moved the automobile he was accused of robbing.
 It’s not robbery if the thing wasn’t actually moved.

 Criminal defense attorneys Meyer and Van Severen aggressively defend criminal cases.
 Call us today.

 Matthew Meyer and Benjamin Van Severen are Milwaukee criminal defense attorney who have certainly defended very serious cases, including robbery.
 We can assist you in preparing your best criminal defense.
-Finally, if you need help from a robbery defense lawyer, contact Meyer Van Severen, S.C. today at (414) 270-0202.
+Finally, if you need help from a robbery defense lawyer, contact Van Severen Law Office today at (414) 270-0202.